cjriley/holdem_equity_analyzer/README.md

 in Texas Hold 'em and outputs each hand's equity, along with the hand distribution each hand will end up with.

+### Usage

+    usage: main_holdem_odds.py [-h] [--num_iterations NUM_ITERATIONS]
+                               [--hands HANDS] [--board_cards BOARD_CARDS]
+                               [--dead_cards DEAD_CARDS] [--nointeraction]

+    optional arguments:
+      -h, --help            show this help message and exit --num_iterations NUM_ITERATIONS
+                            Number of iterations to run.
+      --hands HANDS         Hands to test.
+If not specified, these will be provided interactively.
+Format should be comma
+                            separated, e.g. AhAs,KsKd .
+You may also specify
+                            generic hands, like TT, AKo, or KQs --board_cards BOARD_CARDS
+                            Cards on the board.
+If not specified, these will be provided interactively.
+      --dead_cards DEAD_CARDS
+                            Dead cards.
+These will be excluded from consideration in the hands.
+      --nointeraction       Disable interactively asking for cards.

 ### Stats explanation

 ##### Equity